gneville6/D-ITAGS/README.md

 Partial-Order Planning (FCPOP)**; **Incremental Task Allocation Graph Search (Itags)**; and **Graphically Recursive Task Allocation, Planning, and Scheduling (GRSTAPS)**.
 Additionally, it contains the original implementations of ...

+More specifically this repo is a copy of the GRSTAPSE repo containing the code for D-ITAGS.
 ## Dependencies

 ### apt